mmehdig/hf_llm_test/README.md

 # hf_llm_test
-Easy test hugging face LLM device performance.
+An easy test for huggingface LLM performance on a single device.

 # How to Install